Emily NohnerSenior Project Coordinator (Former Employee)

-Emily Nohner joined our staff in October, 2012 as Senior Project Coordinator working with Elizabeth Stites on the World Bank project, “Engaging Male Youth in Karamoja, Uganda”, and will be stationed in Uganda.
+Emily worked with Feinstein in 2012-2014 as Senior Project Coordinator on the World Bank project, “Engaging Male Youth in Karamoja, Uganda,” and was stationed in Uganda.

 Previously, she worked for Bread for the World Institute and spent the summer of 2010 as Interim Program Director for the Northern Uganda Remembrance Project.

 She holds a B.A. in political science with minors in human rights and international studies from the University of Dayton in Ohio and a Masters of Arts in Law and Diplomacy from the Fletcher School at Tufts.
 As an undergraduate, she earned the Presidential Truman Scholarship for her commitment to Public Service and as one of the 75 nationwide recipients participated in a summer leadership program in Washington, DC.